trekhleb/javascript-algorithms/src/algorithms/math/bits/README.md

 - `carryOut`: a bit to carry to the next most-significant stage
 - `bitSum`: The sum of `ai`, `bi`, and `carryIn`
 - `resultBin`: The full result of adding current stage with all less-significant stages (in binary)
-- `resultBin`: The full result of adding current stage with all less-significant stages (in decimal)
+- `resultDec`: The full result of adding current stage with all less-significant stages (in decimal)

 ```
 A = 3: 011
 B = 6: 110